HelenYang626/CSE1325_Final-Group-Project/README.md

   - Task -> Study, Meeting, Reading
 - Manager class: ItemManager handles storage and operations

 ## Exception Handling
+The program uses a custom exception handling to improve reliability and prevent errors caused by invalid user input.

+**Handled exceptions include:**
+1. DuplicateItemException – Triggered when adding an item with a title that already exists.
+2. ItemNotFoundException – Triggered when deleting or searching for a title not found.
+3. IllegalArgumentException – Triggered when values violate class validation rules.
+4. NumberFormatException – Triggered when numeric input is entered incorrectly.
+5. DateTimeParseException – Triggered when dates are not entered in MM/DD/YYYY format.

+All exceptions are handled through dialog messages so the user receives feedback.

 ## Testing Checklist
 1. Program compiles and runs successfully.